New Page 1

 The Professional Development and Consulting (PD&C) funding opportunity is available to non-profit arts organizations/arts programs only.
 A limited pool of funds is available to address specific artistic, programmatic, administrative or technical needs.
 Funds are generally used to hire consultants to assess a specific issue and recommend action.
 Additionally, the PCA offers funding for professional development opportunities, such as conferences.
 PCA also supports busing to arts events in Pennsylvania only.

 Unless otherwise indicated, Professional Development requests of $2,000 or less may be completed on the PCA website and submitted at any time during the contract year (January 1 -December 31), although funds are less likely to be available late in the PCA's funding year.
-Generally, the PCA will only fund to a maximum of $2,000 per year.
+Generally, the PCA will only fund to a maximum of $2,000 per year per organization.
 Applications must be post-marked at least 30 days prior to the beginning of the project (consultation, conference attendance, busing program, etc.)

 PD&C APPLICATION 2014